Rayi/micmath.github.com/_posts/2010-04-10-more-succinct.markdown

   - jsdoc
 ---

-Or, three goals for tags in _JsDoc Toolkit 3_: shorter, clearer, better.
+Or, three goals for tags in JSDoc 3: shorter, clearer, better.

 As this is a major version upgrade I feel I can break some backwards compatibility.
 As much as possible I will limit these breaks to things outside the tag standard.
 Asking people to rewrite all their doc comments would be a step too far.
 So today I committed a feature already available in Version 2: tag synonyms.
 This essentially allows users to use their preferred tag name in the comment, while internally JsDoc Toolkit will normalise the various names into a single doc property.
 It's worth pointing out that these synonyms will be exposed and can thus be modified by the user via a plugin, if they wish.